Aquafina-water-bottle/jmdict-english-yomichan/local_audio/README.md

                 │   └── ...
                 └── entries.json

-    The `forvo.db` file is only required if you are using the memory-based version.
+    > **Note**: The `forvo.db` file is only required if you are using the memory-based version.
-    This file can be found under the torrent link above.
+    > This file can be found under the torrent link above.

     </summary>